thepworth3/hdf5-to-ASCII/README.md

   Column label (default: last part of path): name
 ```

-Handled automatically — no float conversion attempted.
+String handled automatically — datatype conversion should not be an issue.

 #### Higher-dimensional datasets

-For datasets with 3 or more dimensions, the script asks what to do with each axis:
+For datasets with 2 or more dimensions, the script asks what to do with each axis.
+It is presently designed under the assumption that higher dimensional datasets are representing detectors:

 | Operation | Description |
 |-----------|-------------|